About GeoInformatics

 Geoinformatics research

-Research in this field is used to support global and local environmental, energy and security programs.
-Interdiscipline research involved in geoinformatics fields including computer science, information technology, software engineering, biogeography, geography, conservation, architecture, spatial analysis and reinformacement learning.
+Research in this field is used to support global and local environmental, energy, and security programs.
+Interdisciplinary research involved in geoinformatics fields, including computer science, information technology, software engineering, biogeography, geography, conservation, architecture, spatial analysis, and reinforcement learning.

 Applications

-Many fields benefit from geoinformatics, including urban planning and land use management, in-car navigation systems, virtual globes, public health, local and national gazetteer management, environmental modeling and analysis, military, transport network planning and management, agriculture, meteorology and climate change, oceanography and coupled ocean and atmosphere modelling, business location planning, architecture and archeological reconstruction, telecommunications, criminology and crime simulation, aviation, biodiversity conservation and maritime transport.
-The importance of the spatial dimension in assessing, monitoring and modelling various issues and problems related to sustainable management of natural resources is recognized all over the world.
-Geoinformatics becomes very important technology to decision-makers across a wide range of disciplines, industries, commercial sector, environmental agencies, local and national government, research, and academia, national survey and mapping organisations, International organisations, United Nations, emergency services, public health and epidemiology, crime mapping, transportation and infrastructure, information technology industries, GIS consulting firms, environmental management agencies), tourist industry, utility companies, market analysis and e-commerce, mineral exploration, etc. Many government and non government agencies started to use spatial data for managing their day-to-day activities.
+Many fields benefit from geoinformatics, including urban planning and land use management, in-car navigation systems, virtual globes, public health, local and national gazetteer management, environmental modeling and analysis, military, transport network planning and management, agriculture, meteorology and climate change, oceanography and coupled ocean and atmosphere modeling, business location planning, architecture and archeological reconstruction, telecommunications, criminology, and crime simulation, aviation, biodiversity conservation, and maritime transport.
+The importance of the spatial dimension in assessing, monitoring, and modeling various issues and problems related to the sustainable management of natural resources is recognized worldwide.
+Geoinformatics has become a very important technology to decision-makers across a wide range of disciplines, industries, commercial sectors, environmental agencies, local and national government, research and academia, national survey and mapping organizations, International organizations, the United Nations, emergency services, public health and epidemiology, crime mapping, transportation and infrastructure, information technology industries, GIS consulting firms, environmental management agencies, tourist industry, utility companies, market analysis and e-commerce, mineral exploration, etc. Many government and non-government agencies have started to use spatial data to manage their day-to-day activities.

 Other C4G Fields of Research